TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Split/Index.rst

          integer /:ref:`stdWrap <stdwrap>`

    Description
-         Instead of parsing the split result, just return this element of the index immediately.
+         Instead of parsing the split result, just return the element of the index with this number immediately and stop processing of the split function.

 .. container:: table-row